LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 must be contained in the current layout either individually or within a portal.
 In a one-to-one relationship, the value from the single related record will be returned.
 In a one-to-many relationship, the value from the first related record as defined by the relationship options will be returned.
-See the section on portals below for more control over one-to-many relationships.
+See the section :ref:`filemaker-portals` below for more control over one-to-many relationships.

 The following example shows a ``-findAll`` action being performed in a database "contacts".
 The related field "last_call_time" from the "calls" database is